 The whole-face look may be fraught, however.
 One fashion website rattled with discussions when a reader asked, "Why are there only white faces on the shoes?"

 (I did not follow the discussion.
 Unlike all those men who used say they read Playboy magazine for the articles, I am happy to admit that I look at fashion reports for the pictures.)

 Finally, from California, here are eye-laden sneakers from a youth fashion house.
 Its products this year are mostly thick-soled sneakers in various colors and designs.
 For this firm, an eye-oriented design makes perfect sense.
 The good thing, for buyers, is that these shoes only cost about $100.
 If you wear them out or, more likely, the eye thing ends in a season or so, you will not feel required to hold for the shoes for years in the hope that there will be a retro-eye revival.

 Imitations from Asia

 Like so many fashions, the eye-look has been copied by Asian knock-off houses.

 Here is a bag that looks like the famous Hermes Birkin, but with eyes and a price that is considerably -- and suspiciously -- lower.
 I'm thinking Hermes won't be putting big eyes on its bags anytime soon.

 And here is a less polished effort.
-My guess is the manufacturer reasoned that if two eyes is good, six eyes is better.
+My guess is the manufacturer reasoned that if two eyes are good, 12 eyes are better.
 Most unfortunate.

 The Asians also seem to have taken the eye thing further, into clothes.